The Shallows and the Interface That Trains Attention

 The printed book trained a set of habits: linear attention, delayed gratification, sustained context, private rehearsal, and the slow accumulation of argument.
 The web trained another set: scanning, comparison, branching, quick retrieval, alertness to novelty, and the ability to move through linked material at speed.
 Both are real cognitive skills.
 The problem begins when one environment becomes the default setting for nearly every task.

 Carr is especially useful when he treats attention as something designed around.
-Hyperlinks, search boxes, feeds, alerts, tabs, metrics, comments, and recommendation surfaces are not neutral decorations around content.
+Hyperlinks, search boxes, feeds, alerts, tabs, metrics, comments, recommendations, badges, and notification summaries are not neutral decorations around content.
 They are instructions about how to move.
 They create an environment where the next thing is always near, and where depth has to compete with immediate availability.

 That makes attention political.
 A society that cannot protect long attention will struggle to preserve long argument, slow evidence, difficult expertise, and institutions that require memory beyond the latest prompt.
 The danger is not that everyone forgets how to read.
 It is that the public sphere becomes optimized for interruptibility while still expecting citizens, students, workers, judges, doctors, engineers, and voters to make decisions that require continuity.